 No matter what you earn, saving a little extra money is always a good idea.

 Avoid that feeling of “I shoulda saved more”.
-You’ve got this!
-Follow these simple tips and start saving more now.
+Here are some simple tips to start saving today.

-1. Capitalise on low rates: consider consolidating existing debts
+1. Capitalise on low interest rates: consider consolidating existing debts

-Australian Interest Rates hit a record low of 0.10% in November of 2020, making this an ideal time for you to review your existing debts and consider consolidating.
+Interest rates are at record lows, so this is an ideal time to review your existing debts and consider consolidating.

 According to Amanda Horswill of Canstar, “If you are concerned about existing debt, staying on top of repayments or how much interest you’re accumulating, you may have some options available.
 Two common options are debt consolidation of personal loans and credit cards.”
 But as the Australian Securities & Investments Commission’s Money Smart team points out, know the risks and make sure you will save money before you consolidate your loans into one.